MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-app-pricing-and-availability.md

 ## Free trial

-> [!IMPORTANT]
-> Microsoft is currently investigating an issue with time-limited trials which may enable customers to use multiple free trials for the same product.
-We will remove this note once the issue has been resolved.

 Many developers choose to allow customers to try out their app for free using the trial functionality provided by the Store.
 By default, an app will not be available as a free trial, but if you'd like to offer one, select a value from the **Free trial** dropdown.

 Choose **Trial never expires** to let customers access your app for free indefinitely.
 You'll want to encourage them to purchase the full version, so make sure to add code to [exclude or limit features in the trial version](../monetize/in-app-purchases-and-trials.md).

 You also have the option to select a time-limited trial of **1 day**, **7 days**, **15 days**, or **30 days**.
 You can still limit features during the trial period, or you can let customers access the full functionality during that period of time.

-> **Note**  Time-limited trials are not shown to customers on Windows Phone 8.1 and earlier.
+> **Note**  Time-limited trials are not shown to customers on Windows 10 build 10.0.10586 or earlier, or to customers on Windows Phone 8.1 and earlier.

 ## Markets and custom prices